bow-swift/nef/README.md

 Options:

-- `--project`: Path to the folder containing the Xcode project with Swift Playgrounds.
+- `--project`: Path to the folder containing the Xcode project with Xcode Playgrounds.
 - `--output`: Path where the resulting Markdown files will be generated.
 - `--main-page`: Optional.
 Path to a `README.md` file to be used as the index page of the generated microsite.

 &nbsp;

-`nef` finds all the Swift Playgrounds in an Xcode project.
+`nef` finds all the Xcode Playgrounds in an Xcode project.
 Each playground is considered as a section in the generated microsite structure.
 For each page in a playground, an entry in the corresponding section is created.
 The page is transformed from Swift to Markdown using the syntax described above.
 As a result, a directory structure matching the Xcode project structure is generated, together with a `sidebar.yml` that can be used as a menu in Jekyll.

 `nef` adds some commands to modify the Markdown transformation process.
 All `nef` commands are included as Swift comments.
 They begin with `// nef:begin:` and end with `// nef:end`.
 The supported commands are: